 Gross rental yields have remained fairly stable at about 6%, indicating that rents have declined in line with property prices.
 So as a result of this, an abundance of real estate options has now become available at more affordable prices allowing more tenants an opportunity to relocate to larger spaces and/or better communities.
 Moreover, many tenants are becoming property owners by taking advantage of the favorable interest rate and the increased loan-to-value (LTV) ratio applicable to mortgages for first-time buyers which was introduced earlier this year.

-Q3 2020 saw 8,511 transactions compared to 10,374 in Q3 2019, a 17.9% decrease.
-However, a significant increase of 56% in transactions was recorded in Q3 2020 compared to 5,469 in Q2 2020.
-This reflects a further recovery in the real estate sector post the temporary COVID-19 restrictive measures in Dubai.
+Furthermore, the property market report of the Q3 2020 only saw 8,511 real estate transactions compared to that of Q3 2019 report, which saw 10,374.
+So a marked decrease of 17.9% is noticeable here.
+However, a significant increase of 56% in real estate transactions was recorded in the property market report of Q3 2020 compared to that of Q2 2020’s report of only 5,469 real estate transactions.
+So this reflects a further recovery in the real estate sector after the temporary COVID-19 restrictive measures in Dubai.

 Following the lift of movement restrictions in the second quarter, transaction activity gained momentum in the subsequent months.
 The number of transactions in August was 2,462, which was relatively strong compared to other August periods.
 The point is, that historically, August has always been a slow month for transactions, as it is the peak of summer in Dubai and many residents and citizens travel abroad, while tourists wait for cooler months to visit the UAE.
 Low interest rates continued to drive mortgage transactions during the given period, including initial mortgages as well as refinancing.